Solar Eclipse Activities for Preschoolers

 What is a solar eclipse?

-Eclipses are rare treats, yet they happen often enough that we can share in this marvel without waiting for years between showings.
+Eclipses are rare treats, yet they happen often enough that we can share this marvel without waiting for years between showings.

 How to teach preschoolers about solar eclipses